 The change in the law concerns the point at which property is no longer marital.
 Previously, unless a couple was legally separated, their income and other acquisitions remained marital property until the divorce was complete.
 Under the new law, the marital estate is cut off at the date that the petition for divorce is filed.

 Changes In How Property Is Valued

 Property valuation can significantly impact each party in a divorce.
-Fluctuating values of real estate and other assets can make a determination of what is really equitable difficult.
-With the changing law, the value of property and other assets in a divorce will utilize the fair market value standard.
+Fluctuating values of real estates and other assets can make a determination of what is really equitable difficult.
+With the changing law, the value of the properties and other assets in a divorce will utilize the fair market value standard.
 The value of assets will be determined either on the date of trial or when the parties agree.
-Experts may be employed with the court's approval and costs will be shared between the parties.
+Experts may be employed with the court’s approval, and costs will be shared between the parties.

 Goodbye To Child Custody And Visitation

 The terms joint custody and visitation will be a thing of the past in 2016.
-In an effort to make sure neither parent feels like they are losing control, legal custody will now reference decision-making responsibilities, such as education, health, religion, and extracurricular activities.
-These can be broken up and distributed to one or both parents as the courts sees fit.
+In an effort to make sure neither parent feels like they are losing control, legal custody will now reference decision-making responsibilities, such as education, health, religion and extracurricular activities.
+These can be broken up and distributed to one or both parents as the courts see fit.

 Physical custody and visitation will now be referred to as parenting time.
 This will be determined by weighing 15 best-interest standards.

 A Changing Relocation Landscape

 Parents used to be able to move freely within the state without court approval, even if that meant moving from Chicago to the southern tip of the state, whereas moving across state lines to a city like Gary, Indiana, would have been out of the question without court approval.

 The law changes in 2016 will enable parents who live outside of Cook County to move 50 miles without court permission.
 Those who live in Cook County will only be able to move 25 miles without obtaining prior court approval.